awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-ruby-segment.md

    document = XRay.recorder.current_subsegment
    ```

-1. Call `put_metadata` with a String key; a Boolean, Number, String, or Object value; and a String namespace\.
+1. Call `metadata` with a String key; a Boolean, Number, String, or Object value; and a String namespace\.

    ```
    my_metadata = {